Vitiligo: Cosmetic camouflage

-Depigmenting
+Depigmentation

-In cases of extensive vitiligo, the option to depigment the unaffected skin with topical drugs like monobenzone, mequinol, or hydroquinone may be considered to render the skin an even color.
+In cases of extensive vitiligo, the option to depigment the unaffected skin with topical medications, such as monobenzone, mequinol, or hydroquinone may be considered to even out skin tone.
 The removal of all the skin pigment with monobenzone is permanent and vigorous.
-Sun safety must be adhered to for life to avoid severe sunburn and melanomas.
+Lifelong sun safety is required to avoid severe sunburn and melanomas.
 Depigmentation takes about a year to complete.

+Other research

+As of July 2013, afamelanotide was in phase II and III clinical trials for vitiligo and other skin diseases.
+A medication for rheumatoid arthritis, tofacitinib, has been tested for the treatment of vitiligo.

+According to a 2021 review, JAK inhibitors like ruxolitinib show promise in targeting the IFN-γ-chemokine signaling axis implicated in vitiligo pathogenesis and improving NSV.
+In mid-2026, pharmaceutical corporation Pfizer announced positive phase III trial results of ritlecitinib, a kinas-inhibiting drug, to treat NSV.
+Additionally, a 2026 study published in The Lancet showed positive results with the JAK inhibitor upadacitinib.

+As of 2024, mitochondrial antioxidants, NRF2 inhibitors, and TBK1 inhibitors were emerging as potential therapeutic options to block the effects of melanocytic mtDNA release associated with vitiligo.

+The head of a 2025 Osaka Metropolitan University research team suggested that its discoveries, which included the presence of dormant pigment cells in vitiligo patches, could lead to new treatment approaches.

 History

-Descriptions of a disease believed to be vitiligo date back to a passage in the medical text Ebers Papyrus c.
-1500 BC in ancient Egypt.
-Also, the Hebrew word "Tzaraath" from the Old Testament book of Leviticus dating to 1280 BC (or 1312 BC) described a group of skin diseases associated with white spots, and a subsequent translation to Greek led to continued conflation of those with vitiligo with leprosy and spiritual uncleanliness.
+Descriptions of a disease believed to be vitiligo date back to a passage in the Ebers Papyrus (c.
+1500 BC), an ancient Egyptian medical text.
+Additionally, the Hebrew word "Tzaraath" from the Old Testament book of Leviticus (c.
+1300 BC) described a group of skin diseases associated with white spots; a subsequent translation to Greek led to continued conflation of those with vitiligo with leprosy and spiritual uncleanliness.

-Medical sources in the ancient world, such as Hippocrates, often did not differentiate between vitiligo and leprosy, often grouping these diseases together.
+Medical sources in the ancient world, such as Hippocrates, often did not differentiate between vitiligo and leprosy, grouping these diseases.
+The historical conflation of vitiligo with leprosy contributed to social stigma surrounding the condition in many societies, despite vitiligo being neither infectious nor physically disabling.
 The name "vitiligo" was first used by the Roman physician Aulus Cornelius Celsus in his classic medical text De Medicina.

 The term vitiligo is believed to be derived from "vitium", meaning "defect" or "blemish".